American Roll-on Roll-off Carrier: Fleet

+MV ARC Resolve and MV Patriot, MV ARC Independence and MV ARC Integrity, and MV ARC Honor and MV ARC Endeavor.

 Facts and accidents

-On 2 June 2015, a fire started on board of ARC owned mv Courage.
+On 2 June 2015, a fire started on board of ARC owned M/V Courage.
 The vessel was sailing from Bremerhaven to Southampton when the flames broke out in the cargo hold, damaging vehicles and structure.
 The crew was able to contain the fire while at anchor, about 40 nautical miles from Southampton.

-On 24 February 2017, ARC owned mv Honor faced an onboard fire in the English Channel while sailing in between the ports of Southampton and Baltimore.
+On 24 February 2017, ARC owned M/V Honor faced an onboard fire in the English Channel while sailing in between the ports of Southampton and Baltimore.

 The fire was kept under control by the 21 Crew members and was extinguished before the Coast Guard and fire brigades reached the vessel.
 The ship was then requested to proceed back into Southampton harbour for further inspection.

-On 8 August 2018, a fuel spill happened near Port Arthur, Texas due to the collision of ARC owned mv Endurance against the Savage Pathfinder tugboat.
+On 8 August 2018, a fuel spill happened near Port Arthur, Texas due to the collision of ARC owned M/V Endurance against the Savage Pathfinder tugboat.
 13,000 gallons of fuel were dispersed in the sea, however the spillage was secured and clean up started hours after the accident.